 We have made assessing our work a priority since we first started working in classrooms, and the results demonstrate that news literacy education works.

-• 88% of students correctly identified fairness as a standard of quality journalism — a gain of 17 percentage points from pre-assessment.
+• 81% of students recognized that a free press is very important to a healthy democracy – a gain of 14 percentage points from the pre-assessment.

 We are a nonpartisan, national education nonprofit.
 We do not tell people what sources to trust, or distrust; instead, we teach critical thinking skills people can use to make those judgments on their own.
 Misinformation comes from the political right and left and from foreign and domestic sources, and we share examples of all types.